Details

 The sighs of respiring Galapagos tortoises speak not only to a life lived on a more-than-human timescale, but to engaging with time itself in entirely different ways.
 These methusalean giants can go on wading in pond muck and feasting on wild guavas for two hundred years.
 They live slowly, breathe slowly and die slowly.
 At rest, their hearts beat 6 times per minute.

 Bristlecone pine trees and sea caves are sites for researching sonic and material decay.
 The resonance of a sea cave—activated by Rigby’s sound sculptures and cello bows—speaks to the way geologic time shapes physical space and acoustical range.
 The resonance of a bristlecone pine speaks to the ways that long time have acted upon a living organism.
+Rigby bowed wires to activate the resonant signature of a bristlecone tree in southern California (without physically touching the tree).
 When we hear the vibrations of the pine tree’s fibers being activated by a sound sculpture, we are listening to the tree’s acoustical anatomy as well as its life history.
 Experimental lutherie tunes our ears to the deep past and the uncertain present.
 We are hearing the resonance of centuries of climatic phenomena—culminating in the case of this particular individual with a series of rapid, climate change-exacerbated firestorm events—acting upon an organism.
 And we are hearing the sonification of an organism that has witnessed the coming and going of ice ages, the rise and collapse of empires.
+The planet that this particular bristlecone pine tree sprouted into is very different than the planet it inhabits today.
+The tree is a living bridge between worlds.

 The sea cave is a site for thinking about physical and acoustical architecture, sonic and material degeneration, shifting seascapes, resonance and vibration, multispecies relationships and sensory ecology, and entanglements among humans and more-than-humans.
 It is a place to think about local and global environmental phenomena and how they intertwine.
 It is a place to think about growth and decay, loss and renewal, kinship and wonder, climate grief and climate futurities, deep time and breathing.